Mark Whiten

 Mark Anthony Whiten (born November 25, 1966) is an American former professional baseball outfielder and switch-hitting batter, who played in Major League Baseball (MLB) for the Toronto Blue Jays (1990–1991), Cleveland Indians (1991–1992, 1998–2000), St. Louis Cardinals (1993–1994), Boston Red Sox (1995), Philadelphia Phillies (1996), Atlanta Braves (1996), Seattle Mariners (1996), and New York Yankees (1997).
 He became known by the nickname "Hard-Hittin'" Mark Whiten.
 In 1993, Whiten became the 12th player in major league history to hit four home runs in a single game and tied the all-time single game RBI record with 12.

 Early life

-Whiten was born in Pensacola, Florida.
+Whiten was born in Pensacola, Florida on November 25, 1966.
 He did not play baseball competitively until his senior year at Pensacola High School but managed to earn a scholarship to play baseball at Pensacola State College.

+Career

 Toronto Blue Jays and Cleveland Indians

 He was selected by Toronto in the 1986 amateur draft and made his major league debut in the 1990 season.
 Whiten was an up-and-down player.
-He had one of the best outfield arms in the 1990s.
-He hit for power too, but his mental lapses hurt him in the field and at the plate.
+He had one of the best outfield arms in the 1990s and hit for power.
 The Blue Jays had little patience with his development and sent him to Cleveland.
 After two seasons with the Indians he was sent to the Cardinals.